The trial that I recalled from #TalkAboutBias

 Why I’ll never complain about jury duty notices

-Before reading this post, click here to see the Procter & Gamble #TalkAboutBias #TheLook video.
+Before reading this post, click here (or the video above) to see the Procter & Gamble #TalkAboutBias #TheLook video.

 Three people got into a car accident.
 A car side-swiped them in the left lane.
 One woman was pregnant.
 We weren’t informed who had car insurance and who didn’t.
 We got no reports about why the pregnant woman didn’t go directly to the emergency room.
 Instead all three parties in the car went to a chiropractor and racked up significant medical bills from what was said to be chronic pain.
 And they wanted money from the defendant to pay that chiropractor back for their pain and suffering.

 I listened to this story from my jury seat and paid close attention to the three people who claimed to have back problems.
 (The pregnant woman had her baby by this time.)
 And I listened closely to the report from the chiropractor’s assistant, who spoke on his behalf.

 We all went to our designated jury room and sat around the table voicing our opinions.
 I was the only African-American juror, but there was another woman of color who complained incessantly about needing to use her phone and there being no reception.

 Recommended Read: “Overslept for jury duty?
 Judge gave juror 10 days in jail”

 Everybody but me immediately said they were guilty and trying to scam the other driver.
 And I got an eye roll for wanting to discuss the facts of the case to see if they deserved one of the three rates that they asked for.
 I pondered about whether they could’ve been too scared to go the doctor because they didn’t have health insurance.
 I wondered if it took time for physical issues to arise.
 I considered whether they didn’t want the police to come write a report because their tags were out of date or their license was expired.